Seibu-en

 Seibu-en (西武園ゆうえんち, Seibuen Yuenchi) is an amusement park located near Tokyo in Tokorozawa, Saitama Prefecture.
 It is just outside the Seibuen-yūenchi Station, which is also owned and operated by the Seibu Railway.
 The park underwent a significant expansion and redesign for the 2021 season, focused around a Showa era themed marketplace, a Godzilla motion simulator attraction, and a children's area based on the work of Osamu Tezuka.
-Currently, an Ultraman attraction is in development for the 2023 season.
+An Ultraman attraction opened for the 2023 season, which shared the Yuhikan Theater with the Godzilla attraction.

 Attractions

 Certain attractions are closed during rainy weather.
 The park charges a separate admittance fee for each attraction.
 However, a one-day free ticket is available, which includes admission and unlimited rides on most attractions.

 In the evening, portions of the park are illuminated.